sighupio/fury-kubernetes-logging/fluentd/README.md

 ## Configuration

-- Listens on port `
+- Listens on port `24231`
 - Resource limits are `1000m` for CPU and `400Mi` for memory
-- Configured to
+- Configured to send log data to Elasticsearch
 - Metrics are scraped every `30s` by Prometheus
 - Integrates with [elasticsearch-single]() and [elasticsearch-triple]()